T4rikA/lively.next/lively.merger/README.md

 # lively.merger

+This packages implements merging of [morphs](../lively.morphic/) with common ancestry, utilizing a 3-way-merge.

-## Entry Point
+## Entry Points

-The entry point is the merger class.
-In this the different functionality for merging morphs is described.
+The main entry point is the [merger](./merger.js).
+Here, the different functionality for merging morphs is described.
-This falls back on the 3-way-merge class.
-In this the actual merge happens on object level.
-For a 3-way-merge we need 3 objects.
-These are compared on the basis of their keys.
-To merge morphs we use the propertiesAndPropertySettings method.
-So we merge only the properties of the morphs and then merge them to a new morph or overwrite the properties at one of the original morphs.
+To merge the morphs, we extract their properties using the `propertiesAndPropertySettings()` method.
+These can then be handled as normal objects and passed into the [3-way-merger](./3-way-merger.js).
+The resulting merged properties are then either used to create a new, merged morph, or applied to one of the input morphs to allow 'merge into' functionality

 ## Custom Merging

-To make it easier for programmers to implement their own merge strategies there is the __provideMergeStrategy__ method.
-If this is implemented for an object which should be merged, this method is used instead of the standard merge algorithm.
+To allow programmers to implement their own merge strategies, we added the `__provideMergeStrategy__` method.
+If this is implemented for an object that is about to be merged, this method is used instead of the standard merge algorithm.

-Over it programmers can decide very freely how exactly custom objects are to be merged, of course the 3-way-merge method is nevertheless available.
-Thus one can adapt also afterwards individual characteristics.
+This allows for customization where the general purpose merge might ignore semantics.
+Colors for example are a collection of color channel values.
+If a general purpose merge would be applied, the colors themselves would not be merged, but their values, which would result in a mixed color and not the color of one of the versions.

 ## World Merging

-In addition worlds can be merged, these are in lively.next also only morphs and should therefore function automatically, however one must consider some things here.
+As worlds in lively.next are also just morphs, they can also be merged.
+Corresponding hooks are set when saving worlds.
+However, there are still some limitations that may lead to unexpected behavior.

+- Worlds will only be merged when they are saved and there is a conflict with the version in the database.
+Here several ways of proceeding can be selected.
-System tools like a browser, inspector, version manager, hand, ... should not be merged.
-Therefore we exclude these when merging worlds.
-Also the world itself should not be merged but only the submorphs of the world.
-After that, a new world should be created containing the merged submorphs and written to the database as a new commit.
-Alternatively, you can choose other strategies when merging worlds, such as simply overwriting your own or other people's changes.
+- System tools like browsers, inspectors, etc. should not be merged.
+Accordingly, we excluded them from merging.
+- Worlds themselves should not be merged.
+Accordingly, the submorphs of worlds are merged and used to create a new world with them in it.
+This new world is then written back to the database as a new commit.

 ## Open ToDos:

-Customize the DerivationID lists
+- Customize the DerivationID lists ()
-Better Merge Conflict UI
+- Better UI for manual merging (#11)
-Merging for objects
+- Merging for objects (#46)